The 10 Languages With the Most Economic Benefits

 The Economic Effects of Granting Legal Status and Citizenship to Undocumented Immigrants Permitting the nation’s 11 million undocumented immigrants to earn the privilege of citizenship will significantly expand economic growth, boost incomes, create jobs, and increase tax revenues.
 The Effect of Language on Economic Behavior: Evidence from Savings Rates, Health Behaviors, and Retirement Assets American Economic Review vol. 103, no. 2, April 2013 (pp. 690-731).

-We understand “investments in women’s health” to mean interventions that relate to women’s health.
-In general, evidence providing economic justification for investments in women’s health tend to focus on reproductive health, investigating the implications of women’s reproductive rather than productive roles .
+We understand “investments in women’s health” to mean interventions related to women’s health.
+In general, evidence providing economic justification for investments in women’s health tends to focus on reproductive health, investigating the implications of women’s reproductive rather than productive roles.

 However, contextualized analysis that accounts for cultural factors is needed, as the status of women differs among and within countries [ Our study describes spillovers from investments in women’s health that are not covered in current cost-effectiveness analyses.